 Racine house fire, Gilson and Ashland; residents asked to avoid area

 RACINE, Wis. - Racine first responders spent Tuesday night, Feb.
-18, on the scene of a house fire.
+18, on the scene of an explosion and house fire.

 What we know: